collectivenectar/soundslip/README.md

 Soundslip is a sharing app for audio files

-I love sites like freesound.org and picking up sample packs and instruments for my own music production, so I decided to make a sound sharing app that doesn't need centralized hosting for the files themselves.
+I love sites like freesound.org and picking up sample packs and instruments for my own music production, so I decided to make a sound sharing app, starting with a basic server, then going for an IPFS pinned version.

-This will likely use a pinning service like pinata for file hosting, and
+The plan is to eventually shift to a service like pinata for file hosting, and see how I can improve serving from there.

 MVP features: